mactav1sh/storefront-backend/README.md

 ### Endpoints.

+- Some enpoints will need a JWT to be provided Request Headers Authorization in the following format `Authorization` `Bearer <token>` .
+  - To start testing API for the first time use the following token : `Authorization` : `Bearer <eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJmaXJzdF9uYW1lIjoiYmVmb3JlRmluYWwiLCJsYXN0X25hbWUiOiJmZmFzZmFzIiwicGFzc3dvcmQiOiJwYXNzMTgwIiwiaWF0IjoxNjUxMjA1MTM0fQ.4_GkNI5ULee_xQ8fqagYZsT9_NCwe7x6wWIviF1Dtik>`
-Endpoints to access and modify database are available in the [REQUIREMENTS.md](https://github.com/mactav1sh/storefront-backend/blob/master/REQUIREMENTS.md) file
+- Endpoints to access and modify database are available in the [REQUIREMENTS.md](https://github.com/mactav1sh/storefront-backend/blob/master/REQUIREMENTS.md) file